Spreadcat/ansible-role-fule/README.md

 ## Limitations

 * Ubuntu 20.04 is only partially supported.
 Out of the box Python 3.9 is required to run ansible-lint in the current version which would required to install it in the test container.
 Creating the structure works fine so far, just the linting test for that platform is being skipped.
+* Lintin has been removed from molecule.
+This role therefore removes support from it from molecule as well.

 ## License